-PSA/DNA was the first third party authentication company to get a foothold in the autograph business.
+PSA/DNA was the first third party authentication company to get a foothold in the authentic autographed memorabilia business.
 So it must have done some things right.
 As is obvious by reading some of my other blog posts, I do not hold PSA/DNA in high regard -- I use JSA almost exclusively for my authentication business for a number of reasons.
 But I will concede the vast majority of PSA/DNA authenticated autographs ARE authentic.

 These crooks identified old PSA/DNA certificate numbers corresponding to Woods, Jordan, Ali etc and forged the appropriate autographed item, and then produced fake PSA/DNA stickers and certificate of authenticity cards.
 When viewed on eBay, the COA cards and stickers appear legitimate, and because the numbers match the database, they probably fool 99% of prospective buyers.